zhemer/imagEd/README.md

 # imagEd - simple JPEG image editor

 imagEd is a simple image editor, that duplicates specified line or column of JPEG image to selected image's location and saves it into new file.
+Specify line to be copied with -line parameter and starting (-lineStart) and ending (-lineEnd) lines there specified line will be copied.
+You can specify -column* parameters in the same time and manner too.

 ```console
 $ ./imagEd -h